Pardon Me? Understanding and Managing 'Chemo Farts'

 It’s time.
 Time to talk about…farts.
 Oh, we can be polite and use the terms “flatulence” or “passing gas.”
 But I’m not referring here to your ordinary I-ate-too-many-beans farts or your everyday I-have-to-hold-this-in-while-I’m-with-friends farts.
 These are… chemo farts.
 For the uninitiated allow me to describe them; fetid, revolting, wretched.
 No, that’s not quite right; more like dog poop piled on top of horse manure spread on top of fertilizer that’s been rotting in the sun for three weeks.
 Yeah, that’s it.

 Why do chemo farts smell so bad?
-According to chemocare.com: “chemotherapy may alter the normal bacterial flora that is present in the intestines.
+According to chemocare.com, “chemotherapy may alter the normal bacterial flora that is present in the intestines.
 This can affect digestion and cause flatulence (gas).”
-Alter the normal bacterial flora?
-Oh, no, no, no. This is more like unleashing a nuclear stink bomb.

-More of my research turned up this interesting tidbit: a team of astronomers discovered that the stinkiest smell in the universe is hydrogen sulfide, a gas that is abundant in the atmosphere of Uranus.
-Uranus.
+My research turned up an interesting tidbit: a team of astronomers discovered that the stinkiest smell in the universe is hydrogen sulfide.
+This gas is abundant in the atmosphere of Uranus.
+Uranus!
 Ha!
 Is that perfect or what?
-(Think of the old pronunciation of Uranus - sounds like “your anus” - not the more recent, politically correct pronunciation with the accent on the “Ur”).
-Now guess which ghastly gas human flatulence contains?
-Hydrogen sulfide!
+(Think of the old pronunciation of Uranus—sounds like “your anus”—not the more recent, politically correct pronunciation with the accent on the “Ur”).

-An unexpected side effect
+Recognizing an unexpected side effect

-Anyway back to earth.
-No one ever told me about this sickening side effect of chemo until one day after a chemo treatment I decided to treat myself to an innocent piece of cake.
-Suddenly a chemical weapon more deadly than sarin gas spewed forth.
-Lucky for my family, I had the forethought to run into another room before it jumped out because this was a revolting smell that even Satan would shrink from.
+Anyway, back to earth.
+No one ever told me about this sickening side effect of chemo.
+It wasn’t until one day after a treatment that I decided to treat myself to an innocent piece of cake.
+Suddenly, a chemical weapon more deadly than sarin gas spewed forth.

 This or That